How to Lead a Remote Team: The Complete Guide

 Frequency Type of Activity Objective Concrete Example

-Weekly Team meeting Collective alignment Monday check-in with priorities, blockers, decisions to be made
+Weekly Team meeting Collective alignment Monday check-in with priorities, blocks, decisions to be made

 Weekly or regular Individual check-in Follow-up and support 1-to-1 with workload review, help needs, feedback